zqx1216155858/UDC/README.md

 ## Contents

-blogexcerpt：Under-display camera (UDC) image restoration is a crucial aspect supporting the full-screen smartphones.
+>Under-display camera (UDC) image restoration is a crucial aspect supporting the full-screen smartphones.
 However, the absence of a dedicated facial UDC dataset, given its role as the front-facing camera, limits this work to scene restoration only.
 As collecting aligned facial UDC images is almost impossible, We propose a generative model named degradation learning generative network (DLGNet),  designed to progressively learn multi-scale complex degradations, simulating the degradation process of UDC images.
 Next, we combine the Flickr-Faces-HQ dataset and employ a pixel-level discriminator along with supervised training to simulate UDC degradation, resulting in the generation of the facial UDC dataset.